ShortlistShortlistedRemoved from shortlist 4

 Outlets

-In addition, it provides 1 DC outlet: there's a 12V 5A (cigarette lighter style) receptacle with which you may charge your batteries with ease.
+Additionally, it features 1 DC outlet: there's a 12V 5A (cigarette lighter style) receptacle with which charging your batteries is made easy.
 Since a dual port USB adapter is included with the unit, you will also be able to use the DC receptacle to conveniently charge electronics such as mobile phones and tablets.

 Portability

-The Briggs & Stratton P2200 PowerSmart's characteristic encased inverter generator design (L21 x W12.5 x H17.35 in), provides an esthetical advantage over any ordinary, open frame product.
-The design follows the contemporary trends and is perfect for recreationally generating power.
+Since the Briggs & Stratton P2200 PowerSmart is an inverter generator, its closed design (L21 x W12.5 x H17.35 in) has an esthetical advantage over conventional, open frame devices.
+The generator has a contemporary design, convenient for recreationally generating power.

 Features